 Housing first is a national best practice aimed at ending homelessness among those who have lived on the streets for extended periods and who experience mental health issues and addictions.
 These "invisible people" are among the least served in homeless programs nationwide – and the most expensive in terms of cost to taxpayers for hospitals, medications, and jails.

 In many traditional programs, housing is considered a reward for good behavior – such as passing sobriety tests and finding employment.
 Housing first begins with the assumption and vision that “no one should be without a safe, stable place to call home.”
 Jamboree’s vision is very similar: every person will live in a strong, healthy, sustainable community.
 See both perspectives presented in an experiment by the mayor of Aurora, CO, who lived on the streets for a week, along with evidence that shows why housing first can end cycles of homelessness.

-To learn more about Permanent Supportive Housing and share best practices, contact Roger Kinoshita, Jamboree's Senior Director of Business Development.
+To learn more about Permanent Supportive Housing and share best practices, contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions.

 Want to see the latest?
 Learn even more about Permanent Supportive Housing and see our latest properties.